-Make sure only scalar variables and non-standard functions appear in italic font
+Scalar variables and non-standard functions should appear in italic type.

 Vectors should be in bold type and tensors should be in bold-italic type.

 Greek letters should not be spelled out.

 Care should be taken not to cause confusion by using the same letter symbol in two different meanings.